Emmanuel-Udekwe/python-learning-journey/Practice-problems/python-basics/medium-questions-set 1/README.md

 File	Task Summary

-q1.py	Ask for two numbers and print their product q2.py	Ask for a name and age, then greet them and show next year’s age q3.py	Create a variable with your city and print the number of letters q4.py	Ask for two numbers and print sum, difference, and average q5.py	Print a sentence combining float and int using str() conversion q6.py	Ask for a name and replicate it 5 times using * q7.py	Ask for two strings and print their total combined length q8.py	Ask for a string and print the first and last characters using indexing q9.py	Store a sentence in a variable and print it (without quotes in output) q10.py	Ask the user for a number and print its square q11.py	Build a simple currency converter using input(), int(), and math q12.py	Ask for a word and print it in reverse using string slicing q13.py	Ask for two numbers and print their quotient and remainder (//, %)
+q1.py    Ask for two numbers and print their product.

+q2.py    Ask for a name and age, then greet them and show next year’s age.

+q3.py    Create a variable with your city and print the number of letters.

+q4.py    Ask for two numbers and print sum, difference, and average.

+q5.py    Print a sentence combining float and int using str() conversion.

+q6.py    Ask for a name and replicate it 5 times using *.

+q7.py    Ask for two strings and print their total combined length.

+q8.py    Ask for a string and print the first and last characters using indexing.

+q9.py    Store a sentence in a variable and print it (without quotes in output).

+q10.py   Ask the user for a number and print its square.

+q11.py   Build a simple currency converter using input(), int(), and math.

+q12.py   Ask for a word and print it in reverse using string slicing.

+q13.py   Ask for two numbers and print their quotient and remainder (//, %).

 ---